Park County, Colorado

 After the rock slab there is a big dirt hill to descend with a few different lines to get to the bottom.
 The line on the left is probably the easiest.

-Once you reach Tarryall Creek and the camping areas at the bottom of the big hill, turn around to go back (this is a great place for lunch in the shade).
-It looks like there are further trails but it is all erosion run off so do not travel on these.
+Once you reach Tarryall Creek and the camping areas at the bottom of the big hill there isn't much trail left.
+There is a turnaround at the end of the trail, and then you head right back to the campground at the river, so the campsite makes a great lunch spot.
 This would be a great place to camp where you wouldn't see many other people, if any.
 Also note that it may look like a trail continues on the other side of the creek there is actually no trail over there.
 The legal trail ends here at the creek and you do not go into the creek at all.

 Turn around to go back to the intersection where you can take Forest Road 204.
 You will find a few rocks to climb here and there, most of which have bypasses immediately next to them.
 When you get to a tight curve surrounded by rocks, however, there is no bypass.
 There is plenty of room to turn around and go back out if you don't think you can fit your vehicle through without body damage.